Copyright 2011 - Precision Paint & Tile

 The more detail you give your contractor, the more accurate will be your quote in terms of time and money.

-Beware! the contractor who returns a quote with just a total price and no detailed break down of the cost of
+Beware the contractor who returns a quote with just a total price and no detailed break down of the cost of

 materials, labor, carting costs etc. You will be over paying, or equally as bad, underpaying, which you will pay for

+later.
 Provide as much information as possible, and expect the same in return from your contractor.

 Q. Why does your work stand out from others who do what you do?